Are you a ponytail kinda gal? Looking to up your game a bit and try out a bubble ponytail? You’ve come to the right spot!

 Using a bobby pin, pin the tail under the base of the ponytail.
 Easy peasy!

-2. Tie another ponytail slightly below the first.
+4. Tie another clear elastic slightly below the first

 Again, a totally optional step.
 You can either tuck the hair inside the hair tie itself or use a bobby pin at this point.